README: A 60-second summary of all this…

 • 2014 – I got remarried.
 This requires a lot more than a bullet point or even a whole blog post.

 • 2016 – I quit my job at Walmart to focus on writing and speaking full-time.
-I had written five books and given 200 speeches by 2016 which is testament to how little I believed I was having anything beyond ’15 minutes of fame’ and how kind, generous, and supportive the organization was for eight years I did both.
+I had written five books and given 200 speeches by 2016 which is testament to how little I believed I was having anything beyond ’15 minutes of fame’ and how kind, generous, and supportive the organization was for the eight years I did both.

 • 2016 – I gave the world’s first ever TED Listen, which was a TED Talk composed entirely out of questions.
 YouTube commenters rate it one of the 10 “Least Inspiring” TED Talks of all time.